 What is it?

-- known as the world’s most expensive spice, it is produced from the red dried stigmas of the Safffron Crocus plant.
-Each plant only produces three threads of saffron and these have to be picked by hand as the flower is so delicate.
+- it is produced from the dried stigma of the Saffron Crocus plant.
+Each plant only produces three threads of saffron and the flower is so delicate, that these have to be individually picked by hand.
+It means that more than 85,000 flowers are needed to produce just one kilo of saffron, which explains why it is so pricey!

-- saffron looks red when uncooked but transforms any dish into a distinctive yellow colour when cooked-that’s why paella is yellow!
+- saffron threads are red but when used in cooking they add a distinctive yellow colour -that is why paella is yellow!

 - be warned-it also stains anything it comes into contact with a bright yellow-including fingers!